Ilie Purcaru: 1989 Revolution and later life

 Purcaru returned on national television during a live broadcast on 5 January, just days after Ceaușescu's trial and execution.
 According to his critics at România Literară, he used this opportunity to engage in a dispute with one of Ceaușescu's six prominent critics, who had "risked his liberty by going against the tyrant."
 România Literară suggested that Purcaru "ought to have spent this time at home, as a spectator."
 He still sought work in the post-revolutionary press, and, as early as January 1990, was a contributor to the newly launched Democrația daily.
 The following month, journalist Anemone Popescu spoke out against this publication as a "diversionary" enterprise, with Purcaru executing, "with only a slight delay caused by his alcoholism", orders received from the national-communist Eugen Florescu.
 Together, Florescu and Purcaru announced their intention of forming a "New Society Party".

 Purcaru was then editor-in-chief of several short-lived publications, beginning in April 1990 with Fapta magazine.
 This was an also an organ of the Democratic Party of Labor, with an editorial staff which also included Protochronists Ungheanu and Ilie Bădescu (prompting the staff chronicler at România Literară to remark that it was "the defunct Luceafărul, rising out of its ashes").
-In September 1992, he and fellow Fapta contributor Ieronim Buga were sued by former dissident Doina Cornea, whom they had both written about.
+Immediately after the launch, Purcaru entered a publicized polemic with Octavian Paler, editor-columnist at the more right-wing România Liberă; Paler reviewd the claims Fapta had made about his own past, describing them as "filthy delirium".
+In September 1992, Purcaru and fellow Fapta contributor Ieronim Buga were sued by former dissident Doina Cornea, whom they had both written about.
 They were found liable of defamation by a Paris court.